 It’s almost impossible to avoid palm oil.
 It’s the world’s most widely-consumed vegetable oil and you’ll find it in everything from biofuel to chocolate, cake, crisps and cosmetics.
-Global production doubled between 2000 and 2012, and high demand has led to the increased industrialisation of palm cultivation, destroying natural habitats and disrupting the ecosystem in the process.
+High demand has led to the increased industrialisation of palm cultivation; destroying natural habitats and disrupting the ecosystem in the process.

 We accept that not all palm cultivation is bad, and there are some examples of good growing practices that incorporate palm.
 Nevertheless, palm cultivation has a massive social and ecological footprint and it’s inextricably linked to deforestation, human rights abuses, child labour, pollution and corruption.

 “The problem isn’t palm, but how it’s grown and managed,” explains Mark Rumbell, Lush’s Ethical Buyer.
 “Our focus is on reducing palm usage with a view to getting rid of it completely.
 Our work is well underway.”

 The truth about palm

 Palm has been used as a staple food crop for more than 5,000 years, and was one of the earliest traded commodities.
 But it wasn’t until the Industrial Revolution that it became highly sought after by British traders who were keen to use it as an industrial lubricant for machinery.
 Today it’s widely used in the food industry as a cooking oil or as a substitute for butter, and it’s also a common ingredient in cosmetics where formulators use it as an emulsifier and surfactant.